Weyerhaeuser Company (WY) Shares Down Despite Recent Market Volatility

 Truist gave a rating of “Hold” to WY, setting the target price at $37 in the report published on June 29th of the previous year.

-Volatility was left at 2.06%, however, over the last 30 days, the volatility rate increased by 1.89%, as shares sank -12.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.39% upper at present.
+Volatility was left at 2.19%, however, over the last 30 days, the volatility rate increased by 2.63%, as shares sank -10.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.37% lower at present.

-During the last 5 trading sessions, WY rose by +0.42%, which changed the moving average for the period of 200-days by -21.20% in comparison to the 20-day moving average, which settled at $32.30.
-In addition, Weyerhaeuser Company saw 2.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WY fell by -2.93%, which changed the moving average for the period of 200-days by -19.13% in comparison to the 20-day moving average, which settled at $31.73.
+In addition, Weyerhaeuser Company saw 0.81% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading